Sex Reassignment Surgery

 Males with gender dysphoria display an interest in activities that are generally for females like dressing up in girl’s clothes and with a deep interest in cosmetics, in jewelry and in doll play.

-Dysphoric males usually disgusted with their genitals, body hair, angularity, facial hair, musculature, and any trait that one generally identifies with “maleness”.
+Dysphoric males are usually disgusted with their genitals, body hair, angularity, facial hair, musculature, and any trait that one generally identifies with “maleness”.
 While dysphoric females can have similar feelings with developing breasts, fuller hips, long hair, menstruation and any trait associated with femaleness.
 The period of adolescence when sex changes become much more obvious is not surprisingly a very difficult time for many transgender individuals.

 If left untreated, individuals with gender dysphoria will have some other mental health diagnosis in their lifetime.
 That includes mood disorders, anxiety disorders, schizophrenia, depression, substance abuse, eating disorders, and suicide attempts.